AndreasJeppesen/DataScience_24_exam/README.md

 This is a notebook with an analysis of flight survey data.
 Three different models are presented:
-- a baseline model, a logisitc regression
+- a baseline model, a logistic regression
 - an ordinary decision tree
 - XGBoost model